ozkanpakdil/ozkanpakdil.github.io/_posts/2015-11-22-install-mac.markdown

 {% endhighlight %}

 dont forget to change ¨test¨ in your machine. other then this problem video is true. my ubuntu is ¨Ubuntu 14.04.3 LTS¨ and virtualbox version is ¨5.0.10 r104061¨

+after this installation I could not manage to install xcode :) I think if you want to try you have to buy.